bcaddy/bcaddy.github.io/_posts/guides/2022-08-08-git-tutorial.md

 below.
 [Here's a good guide](https://medium.com/@corrodedlotus/which-tense-should-be-used-on-a-git-commit-message-121cb641134b) on general structure and ideas for writing good commit messages.
-There are also some good more automated tools such as
+There are also some good tools that can help with structure and automation such as [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/).
-[Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/).

 At the end of the message you can add [git